Canesp/Canesp/README.md

 # Hi there! 👋

-I'm Philip de Canésie, a AI/ML student based in Gothenburg, Sweden.
+I'm Philip de Canésie, a AI/ML Engineer based in Gothenburg, Sweden.